Custom Topology

 Make sure to select Update Node when you complete the changes.
 You can delete nodes by selecting Delete Node.

-Air also provides Advanced Options, such as enabling UEFI Secure Boot.
+Air also provides advanced options, such as enabling UEFI secure boot.

 OOB Management Network